 This is a difficult question to answer as not all occupational hygiene focused roles deal with the same level of responsibilities or technical application.

-However, a trainee level occupational hygiene position with a scientific background may expect a starting salary upwards of £17k per year full-time.
-While a chartered level occupational hygiene position with a high level of responsibility and expertise may be offered upwards of £40k per year full-time.
+However, a trainee level occupational hygiene position with a scientific background may expect a starting salary between £22k - £28k per year full-time.
+While the average yearly salary of a chartered level occupational hygiene position with a high level of responsibility and expertise currently sits at £50k.